 • Whether you spent some time in jail

-Whatever situation you are in, taking the time to process will help you feel more grounded and ready to tackle what lies ahead.
-Here are some strategies you can try to help manage stress and anxious feelings
+Regardless of the situation you are in, taking the time to process thoughts and feeling will help you feel more grounded and ready to tackle what lies ahead.
+Here are some strategies you can try to help manage stress and anxious feelings.

 Stay Educated